How to improve your sleep when the little one is down

 - Don't feel bad about seeking help.
 A lot of gyms offer child-minding services.

-- Treat yourself to some new gym gear so taht you can be feeling your best.
+- Treat yourself to some new gym gear so that you can be feeling your best.

 - Be kind to yourself and be patient.
 You are raising tiny humans who already take a lot of your time and energy.